 One of the first principles of use and care of Granite Surface Plates is that you should clean the plate thoroughly.
 It is important that you dry it after cleaning for 5 hours before testing for tolerance.
 The choice of cleaning solution is important.
-If a volatile solvent is used (acetone, lacquer thinner, alcohol, etc.) the evaporation will chill the surface and distort it.
+If a volatile solvent is used (acetone, lacquer thinner or alcohol), the evaporation will chill the surface and distort it.
 So, it is necessary to allow the plate to return to normal temperature before using it to avoid measurement error.
-In case of water-based cleaner there will be some evaporative chilling.
+In the case of a water-based cleaner, there will be some evaporative chilling.
 The plate will also retain the water, and this could cause rusting of metal parts which are in contact with the surface.
 Some cleaners will also leave a sticky residue after they dry.
 This will attract airborne dust, and actually increase wear, rather than decrease it.

 A surface plate should be under constant temperature and with less than 50% relative humidity.
 Avoid direct sunlight or sudden draughts.

 Clean the surface plate twice a day, before and after work.
 When a plate is soiled with oily or sticky fluids, it must be cleaned immediately.
 The plate should be supported firmly and levelled.
 Stands should be located on a stable foundation.

 Scratches and Nicks:

 Burrs due to scratches and nicks on granite plates should be removed with flat silicon carbide stone.
 Any hump, which forms on a damaged surface, raises fractured material at the edges of the area of damage.

 The surface plate is a datum, and you should protect it against damage.
 Frequently wipe clean the top from dust and other particles.
 When you take measurements, spread a wiping cloth on the plate to place small tools and gauge blocks.